Local Governance Statement

 Policy and planning documents

-At Clutha District Council, we have a number of planning documents that provide details on our functions, goals and how we plan to achieve them:
+We have a number of planning documents that provide details on our functions, goals and how we plan to achieve them:

-- District Strategies, including our Infrastructure Strategy
+- Strategy documents, including our Infrastructure Strategy

 - Statutory planning documents such as the Long Term Plan, Annual Plan, Waste Minimisation Plan.